Mechanical & Electrical Engineering Technology

 - Energy systems and engine laboratory – Students experience state-of-the-art equipment dealing with various types of engines,

-fuels, and lubricants and alternative energy issues in this lab.
+fuels, lubricants, and alternative energy issues in this lab.
 Systems include conventional

 flat panel solar heating, solar concentrators, solar-assisted heat pumps, co-generation